-Many therapies utilize touch including massage, physiotherapy, and bodywork.
+Many therapies utilize touch, including massage, physiotherapy, and bodywork.
 Each therapeutic approach has a specific orientation and focus.
-The option to include physical touch in our work together can be a useful tool to support a healthy range of regulation and stability in the nervous system as well as other body systems.
+The option to include physical touch in our work together can be a useful tool to support a healthy range of regulation and stability in the nervous system and other body systems.

 Incorporating Somatic Experiencing Touch therapy can help bring positive change more rapidly and at deeper levels than can be accomplished through talk therapy alone.
-SE Touch can also be used in concert with talk therapy to deepen the process and provide support when needed.
+SE Touch can also be used together with talk therapy to deepen the process and provide support when needed.

 SE Touch is applied with hands and occasionally with forearm contact.
-SE Touch is is done fully clothed, is not used to manipulate the body and is never sexual in nature.
-Touch can be applied with the client in a seated position or lying face up on a comfortable massage table.
+SE Touch is done fully clothed, is not used to manipulate the body and is never sexual in nature.
+Touch can be applied with the client in a seated position or lying face-up on a comfortable massage table.

 Some examples of times when touch can be helpful are: